 NTAS Alerts contain a sunset provision indicating a specific date when the alert expires - there will not be a constant NTAS Alert or blanket warning that there is an overarching threat.
 If threat information changes for an alert, the Secretary of Homeland Security may announce an updated NTAS Alert.
 All changes, including the announcement that cancels an NTAS Alert, will be distributed the same way as the original alert.

-The NTAS Alert – How can
+The NTAS Alert – How can you help?

 Terrorism information and intelligence is based on the collection, analysis and reporting of a range of sources and methods.
 While intelligence may indicate that a threat is credible, specific details may still not be known.
 As such, Americans should continue to stay informed and vigilant throughout the duration of an NTAS Alert.